reubenharry/haskell-docs/README.md

 # Learning Haskell

 Haskell is a wonderful language.
-It makes it simple to write clean, bug-free and modular code that is easy to refactor and reason about.
+It makes it simple to write clean, bug-free, modular and elegant code that is easy to refactor and reason about.

+Moreover, it is one of the only languages to really take academic ideas about language design very seriously, while still being practical for industrial use.

-However, it is significantly different in its approach in many areas from most other standard languages, and this presents a challenging barrier to its use.
+However, it is significantly different in its approach from most other well-known languages, and this presents a challenging barrier to its use.

 The goal of this book is to lower that barrier.